Ingridsaeters/Ciliate-niche-evolution/00_phylogenies/00_data/README.md

 ## Eukbank
 Info on EukBank (waiting on publication).
 Need to specify where it is extracted from.

-### Extracting ciliate fasta sequences from EukBank
+### Extract ciliate fasta sequences from EukBank

 The EukBank fasta file does not contain information about taxonomy, it only has information about amplicon-id and abundance.
-To extract ciliate sequences we extracted the ciliate headers from the taxonomy file.
+Extract ciliate headers from the taxonomy file to make a pattern file to extract ciliate fasta sequences.

 ```
 grep "Ciliophora" eukbank_18SV4_asv.taxo > Ciliate_taxo
 ```

-This was used as a pattern file to extract the ciliate sequences from the fasta file.

 ```
 seqkit grep -r -f <(cut -f1 Ciliate_taxo) eukbank_18SV4_asv.fasta > eukbank_ciliate.fasta
 ```

-We changed the fasta header for the ciliate fasta file so that in addition to containing the amplicon-id and abundance, it also contained supergroup, taxogroup 1 and taxogroup 2 (this information is given in the taxonomy file).
-We used the script replace_fasta_header.pl that replaces fasta headers with ones provided in a tab delimited file.
+Change the fasta header for the ciliate fasta file so that in addition to containing the amplicon-id and abundance, it also contains supergroup, taxogroup 1 and taxogroup 2 (this information is given in the taxonomy file).
+Use the script replace_fasta_header.pl that replaces fasta headers with ones provided in a tab delimited file.

-We therefore first made a tab delimited file, with one column for the old headers, and one with the headers we wanted:
+Create a tab delimited file, with one column for the old headers, and one with the new:

 ```
 cat eukbank_18SV4_asv.taxo | grep "Ciliophora" | cut -f1-2,7-9 | sed -E 's/(.*)\t([0-9]+)\t(.*)\t(.*)\t(.*)/\1;size=\2\t\1;size=\2;tax=\3_\4_\5/' > replace_fasta_headers.tsv
 ```

-We replaced the headers with the repace_fasta_header.pl script, and removed sequences with only NAs in the taxonomy string.
+Replace the headers with the repace_fasta_header.pl script.

+Remove sequences with only NAs in the taxonomy string.

-### Extracting metadata
+### Extract metadata

-We extracted the following metadata:
+Extract the following metadata:
 - sample
 - latitude
 - longitude